Lake Okeechobee

 Historical and Cultural Significance

-In the 1920s, devastating hurricanes caused catastrophic flooding around Lake Okeechobee, leading to the construction of the Herbert Hoover Dike. - Modern-Day Importance:
+The deadly hurricanes of 1926 and 1928 caused catastrophic flooding around Lake Okeechobee and helped drive the construction of the Herbert Hoover Dike. - Modern-Day Importance:

 Surrounding Communities